 The College of Education is approved by the Arizona Department of Education for the preparation of elementary, secondary, and special education teachers.
-Students who complete an approved program of study and meet all graduation requirements of the university and the college are recommended for certification to the Arizona Department of Education.
 The Office of Student Services maintains information about current certification requirements in Arizona and other states.
-(This information includes fingerprint clearance and passing the Arizona Educator Proficiency Assessment.)

 Independent Learning Course Work for Credit